jaak-peterson/autoware_mini_practice/practice_3/README.md

 #### Validation
 * run `roslaunch practice_3 practice_3.launch`
 * The path should be visualized, and no error messages in the console
-* If you are printing out `current_pose` see if the output is logical (starting with `x: 0.0, y: 0.0`), and when placed close to the path start, you should see something close to the following: `x: 266.7159118652344, y: -894.0006713867188`
+* If you are printing out `current_pose` see if the output is logical (starting with `x: 0.0, y: 0.0`), and when placed near to the path start, coordinates should be close to the following: `x: 266.7159118652344, y: -894.0006713867188`
-* There should also be a console output message from the bicycle simulator node
+* There should also be a console output message from the bicycle simulator node when setting the 2D Pose Estimate:

 ```
 [INFO] [1705322635.856730]: /bicycle_simulation - initial position (266.188538, -893.716125, 0.000000) orientation (0.000000, 0.000000, -0.984878, 0.173251) in map frame